 For now, I’ll stop going on and leave you with more photos for you to enjoy.

-Adding to the surreal feelings of living in this bathroom, I was honored to have it featured in Birmingham Home and Garden this month!
+Adding to the surreal feeling of living in this bathroom, I was honored to have it featured in Birmingham Home and Garden this month!

 Here’s a link if you would like to read the article.
 Birmingham Home and Garden January/February

 I eluded to making an overview video of the renovation in the One Room Challenge Reveal post.
-I am working on that now and will have it ready for next week as well.
-The post will also include some more behind the scenes and how I overcame some small decorating challenges that allowed me to go from inspiration to reality.
+The video and the post include some more behind the scenes and how I overcame some small decorating challenges that allowed me to go from inspiration to reality.
+You can that video here.

 I fully realize a bathroom makeover of this magnitude in such a relatively short period of time is beyond the scope of what most people think they can tackle on their own, but clearly, if I can do it you can too!!
-For larger plumbing jobs, it is still best to bring in the experts and contact someone like plumbers Tucson.
 And even if you don’t have a budget to do it all at once, just look at the power paint played in this space!
 It never ceases to amaze me what the right color can do for a room.

 I would be remiss if I didn’t take the time to thank my sponsors again for this makeover one more time.
 They contributed products that were integral to helping us achieve this renovation.